mufflyt/mystery_shopper/README.md

 * Install the development version of RSelenium with `devtools::install_github("ropensci/RSelenium")`
 * Check to see if any ports are in use `ps aux | grep webdriver`.
 After terminating the processes, you can re-run the `ps` command to confirm that the WebDriver processes are no longer running.
 * Check if the port 4567 is open.  `lsof -i :4567`
-* Install Java using homebrew:
+* Install all programs related to Selenium using homebrew:
 ```r
 brew update
 brew upgrade